davidgranstrom/scnvim/README.md

 " set this variable to browse SuperCollider documentation in nvim (requires `pandoc`) let g:scnvim_scdoc = 1

-" pass flags directly to sclang - options can be found by running 'sclang -h' let g:scnvim_sclang_options = ['-u', 9999]
+" pass flags directly to sclang - see help file for more details, caveats, and further examples let g:scnvim_sclang_options = ['-u', 9999]

 ```